MicrosoftDocs/sql-docs/docs/2014/reporting-services/role-assignments.md

 ms.assetid: 600e112c-1897-48a6-93c0-6e9f3f12dc01
 caps.latest.revision: 36
 author: "markingmyname"
-ms.author: "asaxton"
+ms.author: "maghan"
 manager: "mblythe"
 ---
 # Role Assignments
-  In [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)], *role assignments* determine access to stored items and to the report server itself.
+  In [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)], *role assignments* determine access to stored items and to the report server itself.
 A role assignment has the following parts:

 -   A securable item for which you want to control access.
 Examples of securable items include folders, reports, and resources.